anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 > Note:
 > 1. Make sure the above APIs are enabled for you to successfully deploy, update and Bind IAM Policy to a Cloud Function via gCloud.
 > 2. Doesn't matter if you're deploying a Cloud Function from your local machine or from Cloud Storage or Cloud Repository, you need to enable the above APIs.
-> 3. I didn't include any script that programmatically enables any APIs.
-You'd have to do it manually.
+> 3. I didn't include any script that programmatically enables any APIs, because most of the APIs would already be enabled in an Enterprise Environment.
+On top of that to enable an API you'd either need "Service Management API" or "Service Usage API" to be enabled, and that is a rabbit hole I dont want to get into.
 However, I did add some checks that checks if you have the required APIs enabled before you proceed to the next step.

 **List of permissions that's required to "Deploy a Cloud Function via gCloud"**